 For more prompts, see: https://lifepurposeapp.com/blog/self-discovery-journal-prompts.

-After a week of journaling, look for recurring themes, emotions, and keywords.
-Your journal is raw data; your review is the analysis that reveals patterns.
+After a week of journaling, review entries for recurring themes, emotions, and keywords.
+Your journal is raw data; your review is analysis that reveals patterns.

 | Activity/Memory | Feelings Evoked | Core Value Revealed |